Complete Guide to the Hotel Guest Cycle

 The 7 Stages of the Hotel Guest Cycle

-Let’s look at the main stages of the hotel guest cycle.
+Let’s look at the main stages of guest cycles in hotels.
 Below, you’ll discover the characteristics of each one and see which departments are the most involved at every step.

 Research